zedsdead95/AIT-Project/Rapport.md

 	![alt](img/11.png)

 	Since the s2 server is no longer available, the round robin will not be changing on each new request.
 So instead of changing from s1 to s2 it will remain on the unique server available: s1.

+	Here is an example of diagramm with cookie session with NODESSID:

 	![alt](img/diag2.png)